AnaMeliTucusito/Dominance-varies-at-different-time-scales/README.md

-# Dominance-varies-at-different-time-scales
+# Dominance varies at different time scales: R code and simulated data for dominance network analysis
-R code for the dominance analysis of temporal variation, it includes dominance indices and network interaction indices
+R scripts and example data for visualizing and analyzing dominance networks in animals.
+Includes code for hub/authority detection, dominance probability ranking (Perc), and basic network metrics using simulated data.